Adobe-Marketing-Cloud/marketing-cloud-php-sdk/README.md

 A simple, Object Oriented wrapper for the Adobe Marketing Cloud APIs written in PHP5.
 This library is modeled after the [php-github-api](https://github.com/ornicar/php-github-api) library built by [ornicar](https://github.com/ornicar)

-Uses the [Adobe Marketing Cloud APIs](http://developer.omniture.com/en_US/documentation).
+Uses the [Adobe Marketing Cloud APIs](https://marketing.adobe.com/developer/documentation).
 Default version is 1.3, but 1.2 is compatible.

 Requires

- * PHP 5.2 or higher
+ * PHP 5.3 or higher
  * [php curl](http://php.net/manual/en/book.curl.php) but it is possible to write another transport layer..

-If the method you need does not exist yet, dont hesitate to request it with an [issue](http://github.com/Adobe-Digital-Marketing/adobe-digital-marketing-php-sdk/issues)!
+If the method you need does not exist yet, don't hesitate to request it with an [issue](http://github.com/Adobe-Digital-Marketing/adobe-digital-marketing-php-sdk/issues)!

 ## Autoload

-The first step to use adobe-digital-marketing-php-sdk is to register its autoloader:
+The first step to use include the library via composer:

-    require_once '/path/to/sdk/lib/AdobeDigitalMarketing/Autoloader.php';
+    require_once '/vendor/autoload.php';
-    AdobeDigitalMarketing_Autoloader::register();

-Replace the `/path/to/sdk/` path with the path you used for adobe-digital-marketing-php-sdk installation.

-> This SDK follows the PEAR convention names for its classes, which means you can easily integrate the class loading in your own autoloader.

-## Instantiate a new AdobeDigitalMarketing Client
+## Instantiate a new AdobeMarketingCloud Client

-    $adm = new AdobeDigitalMarketing_Client();
+    $adm = new AdobeMarketingCloud\Client();

-From this object you can now access all of the different AdobeDigitalMarketing APIs (listed below)
+From this object you can now access all of the different AdobeMarketingCloud APIs (listed below)

 ### Authenticate a user